Center for Christianity

 Think Christianly

-We believe that Christians are called to excel in every field of academic study to the glory of God—from history to biology to economics to engineering and computing, and more.
+We believe that Christians are called to excel in every field of academic study to the glory of God—from history to biology to economics to engineering to computing, and more.
 Connecting students and faculty with scripture, the best of the Christian tradition, and brilliant thinkers today, we foster the exploration of life's important questions from a distinctively Christian perspective.

 Build Community